andreafspeziale/pokemon-ERC721/README.md

 ## Config
 The config folder contains a config file where you can specified for the parity network the receiver address of the minted tokens.

-Plus you can specify the range of avaiable pokemons.
+Plus you can specify the range of avaiable pokemons you want to mint.